MicrosoftDocs/VBA-Docs/api/Outlook.Application.ItemLoad.md

 The  **ItemLoad** event should typically be implemented as a means to hook up item-level event handlers such as **BeforeRead**,  **Open**,  **Send**, and  **Write**.

+The _Item_ object passed in this event should not be cached for any use outside the scope of this event.

 This event is not raised when the following conditions occur: